Tzinov15/messaging-app/README.md

 - Timezone on the server is odd/not lined up with the client (timezone data formats aren't really handled)
 - Text input box doesn't grow as you type your message.
 Ideally it would grow like a textarea element and grow vertically
 - UI starts lagging after a lot of messages are rendered
+- Chat Message board doesn't update as well as it needs to - when a client disconnects the chat history gets weird and refreshes oddly.
+Also, when a client disconnects, it should disallow any other users chatting with that client from sending them messages
 - When a client disconnects, if you have the chat window open, you can still send a message to this client.
 By doing so, the `recipientSocket.send()` call fails and ultimately brings down the server, causing all clients to lose their socket connections, causing havoc.
 2 steps to fix this:

   - One, have the server be smarter and if detects that the recipient client has closed down despite having a message for that user, respond back to author with a message indicating the client is no longer available instead of imploding